FilLieb/NBCimageAnalysis/README.md

 When you click on the wrench symbol (see above highlighted in yellow) add the following server name: omero-1.cecad.uni-koeln.de

 Afterwards attempt to login using your uniKIM credentials.
-I will manually add ypu to the Neurobiochemistry Course and you will have access to your data from the confocal microscope sessions.
+I will manually add you to the Neurobiochemistry Course and you will have access to your data from the confocal microscope sessions.

 You can access the Omero webclient directly in your browser by clicking on the badge below: